garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/Virtual Central Processing Unit (vCPU).md

 2. 16 threads
 with a 3.7GHz base clock & 5.0GHz turbo boost
 $$(16\ Threads\times \ 8\ Cores)\times 1\ CPU = 128\ vCPU$$
+## Workload & Utilization
+We need to know our workload & application profiles
+##### Questions worth considering:
+- Do our apps run at 100% CPU utilization all of the time?
+	- (what is the)